cjneely10/EukMetaSanity/INSTALLATION.md

 *(Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor)*

-### Installing required databases
+### Installing RepeatMasker libraries and scripts
 **RepeatMasker** can incorporate additional DFam updates.
-[Install these](http://www.repeatmasker.org/RMDownload.html) in your conda installation directory if you wish to use them.
+[Install these](http://www.repeatmasker.org/RMDownload.html) in your conda installation directory.
 Make sure your `EukMS` conda environment is still active prior to updating.

 ```